Key Medicaid provision in Trump's bill is found to violate Senate rules. The GOP is scrambling

 Tough choices ahead

+The parliamentarian has worked around the clock to assess the legislation and ensure it complies with the so-called Byrd Rule, named for the late Sen. Robert C. Byrd of West Virginia.
+It essentially bars policy matters in budget reconciliation bills.

-Senate GOP leaders can strip or revise the provisions that are in violation of the chamber's rules.
-But if they move ahead, those measures could be challenged in a floor vote, requiring a 60-vote threshold to overcome objections.
+If leaders moved ahead without altering the provisions the measures could be challenged, requiring a 60-vote threshold to overcome objections.
 That would be a tall order in a Senate divided 53-47 and with Democrats unified against Trump's bill.

 “It's pretty frustrating,” said Sen. Rick Scott, R-Fla., who wants even steeper reductions.

-Earlier, proposals to cut food stamps were ruled in violation of Senate rules, as was a plan to gut the Consumer Financial Protection Bureau.
+But Sen. Kevin Cramer, R-N.D., said there's no desire to challenge the parliamentarian's advice.
+“It's the institutional integrity,” he said.
+“Even if I'm convinced 100% she's wrong."

+At the same time, Republicans lost another potential revenue source Thursday after agreeing to a request from Treasury Secretary Scott Bessent to remove the so-called revenge tax provision, section 899, that would have allowed the government to impose taxes on companies with foreign owners and investors from certain countries.
+Bessent said he has reached a separate agreement with such countries.

-Associated Press writers Kevin Freking, Leah Askarinam, Joey Cappelletti and Michelle L. Price contributed to this report.
+Associated Press writers Kevin Freking, Leah Askarinam, Joey Cappelletti, Michelle L. Price and Fatima Hussein contributed to this report.

 Credit: AP